 B2B data can be classified by type.
 Here's a quick breakdown of the most popular ones:

-- Demographic data— Related to personal and geographical characteristics, like first name, email address, phone number, location, skills, and employment history
+- Demographic data— Related to personal and geographical characteristics like location, skills, and employment history.

 - Firmographic data— Based on company information, like company name, company location, industry, number of employees, and revenue